Prevention is better than cure

 Mouthguards are an invaluable asset to anyone participating in a sport that could lead to damage of the teeth.
 They are also suitable for people who grind their teeth, often as an involuntary habit during sleep.
 A mouthguard not only protects your teeth, mouth and tongue, it can also cushion blows to the face, which would prevent injury to the jaw, neck or brain.

-At Fannie Bay Dental, we can take special impressions of your mouth, teeth and gums to create a perfectly fitted mouthguard.
+At NT Dental, we can take special impressions of your mouth, teeth and gums to create a perfectly fitted mouthguard.
 Your dentist will take moulds of your upper and lower teeth, which is then sent off to the dental laboratory where our technician will fabricate your custom made mouthguard.

 Your sports mouth guard may require replacing over time, depending on the amount of wear and tear.
 We recommend bringing it along with you to future dental appointments so we can inspect its condition.